-- Update our understanding of the processes and controls put in place by management to ensure that the Authority's pension fund net liability is not materially misstated and evaluate the design of the associated controls; - Evaluate the instructions issued by management to their management expert (an actuary) for this estimate and the scope of the actuary's work; - Assess the competence, capabilities and objectivity of the actuary who carried our the Authority's pension fund valuation; - Assess the accuracy and completeness of the information provided by the Authority to the actuary to estimate the liability; - Test the consistency of the pension fund asset and liability and disclosures in the notes to the core financial statements with the actuarial report from the actuary; - Undertake procedures to confirm the reasonableness of the actuarial assumptions made by reviewing the report of the consulting actuary (as auditor's expert) and performing any additional procedures suggested within the report; and - Obtain assurances from the auditor of Shropshire Pension Fund as to the controls surrounding the validity and accuracy of membership data, contributions data and benefits data sent to the actuary by the pension fund and the fund assets valuation in the pension fund financial statements.
+- · Update our understanding of the processes and controls put in place by management to ensure that the Authority's pension fund net liability is not materially misstated and evaluate the design of the associated controls: - Evaluate the instructions issued by management to their management expert (an actuary) for this estimate and the scope of the actuary's work; - Assess the competence, capabilities and objectivity of the actuary who carried out the Authority's pension fund valuation; - · Assess the accuracy and completeness of the information provided by the Authority to the actuary to estimate the liability; - Test the consistency of the pension fund asset and liability and disclosures in the notes to the core financial statements with the actuarial report from the actuary; - Undertake procedures to confirm the reasonableness of the actuarial assumptions made by reviewing the report of the consulting actuary (as auditor's expert) and performing any additional procedures suggested within the report; and - Obtain assurances from the auditor of Shropshire Pension Fund as to the controls surrounding the validity and accuracy of membership data, contributions data and benefits data sent to the actuary by the LGPS pension fund and the fund assets valuation in the pension fund financial statements.
+This relates to the local government pension fund liability only.